sourcegraph/handbook/content/departments/product-engineering/process/sdlc.md

 ## Maintenance and monitoring

-The Product Manager and the owning team are in charge of ensuring that the newly introduced feature are meeting the requirements, observing the behaviour in the production environments through monitoring, feedback or bug reports from customers.
+The Product Manager and the owning team are in charge of ensuring that the newly introduced changes are meeting the requirements, observing the behaviour in the production environments through monitoring, feedback or bug reports from customers.
 If any incorrect behaviour is found or a requirement isn't met, they write corrective changes to fix those issues.